Spatial Segregation Patterns and Association With Built Environment Features in Colombian Cities

 Associations Between Urban Greenspace and Depressive Symptoms in Mexico’s Cities Using Different Greenspace Metrics

 This study sheds light on the relationship between neighborhood greenness and mental health and depression in cities across Mexico.
 The authors examined connections between neighborhood greenspace and depressive symptoms among more than 17,000 urban residents in 84 large cities across Mexico.
 Key findings indicate that higher levels of neighborhood “greenness” (measured using the Normalized Difference Vegetation Index or NDVI) were associated with almost 10% lower odds of experiencing depressive symptoms.
-Published in the March 2024 issue of Applied Geography.
+Published March 2024 in Applied Geography.

 Read